YOUR VOICE IN PARLIAMENT

 The shock removal of the VAT exemption on listed building alterations in 2012 has had a huge impact on owners.
 The increase in costs led to an immediate drop in the number of owners carrying out approved works to their property.
-We aim to reduce VAT to 5% on repair, maintenance and approved alterations to make owning a listed building more affordable and ensure they are preserved for years to come.
+We are campaigning for a reduction of VAT on all repairs, maintenance and approved works to listed properties to make owning a listed building more affordable and ensure they are preserved for years to come.

 LISTED BUILDING CONSENT

 The present listed building consent process comes with long delays and high costs.
 It can take months to gain consent and often only after spending a significant sum to produce the supporting documents required.
 We are lobbying for a streamlined system that would be more proportional to the works being undertaken, and as a result would reduce red tape and improve efficiency.

 Local councils have faced major reductions in resources in the past decade which has hurt their ability to deliver a quality planning service.
 This has had a huge impact on listed building owners, who need to work with their local planning authority more frequently than any other type of property owner.
 We are campaigning for improved council funding, and ring-fenced resources for conservation officers and planning services.

 The present listing system leaves many buildings in legal limbo, with no clear answer if they are protected or not.
 This can have a major impact on owners, often forcing them to assume all outbuildings and structures are listed and incurring significant costs to maintain and alter them.
 We are campaigning for enhanced listing to become cheaper and more widely available, providing owners with more certainty.